Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 - uses cloudfront edge locations
   - objects go to the edge location than routed to s3 using amazon network

+### Datasync

+- allows you to move large amounts of data into AWS
+- use on premise data center
+- install datasync agent
+  - server that connects to a NAS or FS
+- copy data from and to AWS
+- encrypts data
+- performs
+- connections to
+  - s3
+  - EFS
+  - FSx for windows
+- copy data/metadata
+- replicate EFS to EFS

 ### Access control list (ACLs)

 > allows setting fine grain permissions all the way down to individual object